Warbo/chriswarbo-net/unfinished/procedural/cantor.md

           in Shape 2 (2 * centre) p
 ```

-Here's what we get by mapping `circle`{.haskell}'s predicate over the coordinates of a bunch of pixels:
+Here's what we get when we use an axis-aligned curve to trace a black-to-white gradient through the `circle`{.haskell}:

 ```{.haskell pipe="./code"}
 drawCircle x y = sPred circle [x, y]